 kubectl logs job/batch-task -f

-It may take a few seconds for the single-job to be deployed to the kubernetes cluster.
-During that time the kubectl logs command may fail with an error similar to the error below.
+command may fail with an error similar to the error below.
 It only take a few seconds to start the container so, must re-run the command and you should get the logs.
-Error from server (BadRequest): container "generator" in pod "single-task-vch74" is waiting to start: ContainerCreating.
+Error from server (BadRequest): container "generator" in pod "single-task-vch74" is waiting to start: ContainerCreating

 This time it will take longer for the command to complete.
 The client should complete in ~5 minutes.
 In the background we will check how the Cluster will scale the number of workers and the number of instances.

-The repository contains a helper script which can be used to monitor the progress and health of your batch job.
-It can be run using the command below (replacing the values for the correct $HTC_NAMESPACE and $HTC_JOB_NAME).
 Running this script will give you an output as below, allowing you to track the progress of the job (the script updates in 30 second intervals) and show you the scale of your HPA (more below), deployment, nodes and job completion time and status.

 export $HTC_NAMESPACE="default"